Chris2018998/beecp/README.md

 }
 ```

-:sunny: *If your project is of Springboot type, recommend<a href="https://github.com/Chris2018998/BeeCP-Starter">BeeCP-Starter</a>（No code development configuration is required, and it comes with a monitoring interface）*
+:sunny: *If your projects are based on springboot, we recommend<a href="https://github.com/Chris2018998/BeeCP-Starter"> BeeCP-Starter </a>
+to manage your datasource(file configuration, less code, monitor-ui)*

 ## :book: Configuration item

 ###### :capital_abcd: poolName

-If it is not configured, the system will automatically generate it in the format ：FastPool-x
+If not configured, auto generated

 ###### :1234: fairMode

-The pool supports two modes: fair and competitive, and the default is the competitive mode; in the fair mode, the borrower obtains the connection on the first-come, first-served basis
+Boolean indicator,if true,pool will use fair semaphore and fair transfer policy. **default value:** false

 ###### :capital_abcd: initialSize

-When the pool is initialized, the number of connections is constructed.
-If it is 0, the pool will create 1 by default
+Size of connections on pool starting,if zero,pool will try to create one.**default value:** 0

 ###### :1234: mxActive

-The maximum number of active connections in the pool, the default value is 10
+Max reach size of connections in pool.**default value:** 10

 ###### :capital_abcd: borrowSemaphoreSize

-The size of the semaphore in the pool, the default is the number of CPU cores
+Size of semaphore in pool. **default value:** number of CPU cores

 ###### :1234: defaultAutoCommit

-The attribute default value setting of AutoCommit on the connection, the default is true
+Value setting on conneciton creating and return, *default value:**true

 ###### :capital_abcd: defaultTransactionIsolationCode

-The TransactionIsolation transaction isolation level setting of the connection, if not set, the default value is subject to the driver
+Value setting on conneciton creating and return. **default value:**-999,if not set then read value from first connection

 ###### :1234: maxWait

-The maximum waiting time of the borrower when obtaining a connection, the time unit is milliseconds, the default value is 8000
+Max wait time for one connection for borrower using 'getConnection'. unit: milliseconds, **default value:** 8000

 ###### :capital_abcd: idleTimeout

-The connection idle timeout time, if exceeded, it will be removed, the time unit is milliseconds, the default value is 18000
+Max idle time of connections in pool,when reach,then remove from pool.unit: milliseconds, **default value:** 18000

 ###### :1234: holdTimeout

-The connection that has been borrowed, if it is not active (executing SQL) within a specified period of time, it will be forcibly recycled, the default value is 18000
+Max no-use time of borrowed connections,when reach,then return them to pool by forced close.unit: milliseconds, **default value:** 18000

 ###### :capital_abcd: connectionTestSql

-Connection activity test Sql query statement, it is recommended not to embed procedure statement, it must be provided
+Connection valid test sql on borrowed. **default value:** SELECT 1

 ###### :1234: connectionTestTimeout

-The response time range of connection activity test, the time unit is second, the default is 3 seconds
+Max time to get a valid test result. unit:second, **default value:** 3

 ###### :capital_abcd: connectionTestInterval

-Connection activity test interval time, the current activity is assumed to be valid within the current time from the last activity, the default is 500 milliseconds
+Conenction valid assume time after last activity,if borrowed,not need test during the duration.unit: milliseconds, **default value:** 500

 :point_right: <a href="https://github.com/Chris2018998/BeeCP/wiki/%E9%85%8D%E7%BD%AE%E9%A1%B9%E5%88%97%E8%A1%A8">More configuration items </a>